cyrstron/react-google-maps/README.md

 ### Custom loading callback

-You can load Google API using your own proxy
+You can load Google API using your own loading method

 ```javascript
 import {GoogleApiProvider} from 'react-google-maps-ts';